Arca Colombia: 1990s

-At the beginning of the last decade, after having signed the Open Skies Agreement of the Andean Pact, especially with Venezuela, Arca processed before the SAUCA the authorization to transport passengers between Cartagena and Miami with seven weekly frequencies in Douglas DC-8 aircraft for 180 passengers at a cost of $279, about half of what an ordinary ticket cost; He also requested permission to fly the Bogotá-Cartagena, Cartagena-Medellín and Cartagena-Cali routes with passengers.
+At the beginning of the 1990s, after having signed the Open Skies Agreement of the Andean Pact, especially with Venezuela, ARCA processed before the SAUCA the authorization to transport passengers between Cartagena and Miami with seven weekly frequencies in Douglas DC-8 aircraft for 180 passengers for $279, about half of what an ordinary ticket cost; He also requested permission to fly the Bogotá-Cartagena, Cartagena-Medellín, and Cartagena-Cali routes with passengers.
 Arca's request was supported by the National Tourism Corporation (NTC).
-His representative, Luis Baldión, said at the public hearing that the request was presented that the entity supported the initiative that tends to make tourism an industry.
-Dozens of Colombians in Miami joined their voice to call to break the monopoly and lower air fares between the United States and Colombia.
-In the Colombia la Grande radio program, broadcast by WRHC Cadena Azul, calls were received from the public to support Arca, who also sent his signatures of support to the head of the SAUCA at that time, José Joaquín Palacio Campuzano.
+At the public hearing, his representative, Luis Baldión, said that the request was presented that the entity supported the initiative that tends to make tourism an industry.
+Dozens of Colombians in Miami joined their voice to call to break the monopoly and lower airfares between the United States and Colombia.
+In the Colombia la Grande radio program, broadcast by WRHC, calls were received from the public to support ARCA, who also sent his signatures of support to the head of the SAUCA at that time, José Joaquín Palacio Campuzano.
 Days after studying the petition, the SAUCA denied Arca the approval of these routes.
 The decision adopted was based on the recommendation of the Higher Aeronautical Council, which considered it inconvenient for the company, to operate cargo, to move passengers, in particular on the most important routes for the country.

 After knowing the refusal of the SAUCA, Captain Gutierrez founded the airline in Venezuela and taking advantage of the bilateral agreement within the framework of the Andean Pact, he began operating with passenger routes between different cities of Colombia and Miami via Maracaibo with DC-8 equipment at really cheaper prices.
-In 1992, one of the last Douglas DC-8-50F operated by the airline, the N5842A, was acquired on leasing, which was completely white.
-In June 1993, one of the most unusual events in the history of Arca occurred.
-To the surprise of many, a stowaway boy, Guillermo Rosales, 13, was found alive on the landing gear of a company Douglas DC-8, at Miami International Airport, at 2 a.m., in a flight with flowers from Bogotá.
-The fact astonished doctors and aviation experts, since the boy survived the extreme conditions of temperature and lack of oxygen.
+In 1992, one of the last Douglas DC-8-50F operated by the airline, the N5842A, was acquired on leasing.
+In June 1993, a stowaway boy, Guillermo Rosales, age 13, was found alive on the landing gear of a DC-8 at Miami Airport, at 2 a.m., on a flight from Bogotá.
+The fact astonished doctors and aviation experts since the boy survived the extreme conditions of temperature and lack of oxygen.